idbrii/love-parallax/README.md

 - `x, y`: _numbers_.
 Tune the positioning of the image.
 - `image`: _Drawable_.
 A drawable (Image, Canvas) that provides getDimensions to draw tiled.
-- skip_horizontal_tile: _boolean_.
-Optional.
-Whether to skip horizontal and only do vertical tiling.
-- skip_vertical_tile: _boolean_.
-Optional.
-Whether to skip vertical and only do horizontal tiling.

 - returns: _number_.
 The number of times the image was drawn.